MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 ### Task 1: Deploy MFA using a Conditional Access policy

-As your training indicated, there are three ways to implement MFA - with Conditional Access policies, with security defaults, and with legacy per-user MFA (not recommended).
+As your training indicated, there are three ways to implement MFA - with Conditional Access policies, with security defaults, and with legacy per-user MFA (not recommended for larger organizations).
 In this exercise, you'll enable MFA through a Conditional Access policy, which is the method that Microsoft recommends.
-The policy must enable MFA for all Microsoft users - both Adatum users and any external users.
+Adatum has directed Holly to enable MFA for all of its Microsoft 365 users - both internal and external.
+However, for the purpose of testing Adatum's Microsoft 365 pilot project implementation, Holly wants to exclude the members of the M365 pilot project group from having to use MFA to sign in.
+Once the pilot project is complete, Holly will update the policy by removing the exclusion of this group from the MFA requirement.
+The policy will also include two other requirements.
+It will require MFA for all cloud apps, and it will require MFA even if a user signs in from a trusted location.

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task.
 You should be signed into Microsoft 365 as **Holly Dickson**.